 Future studies may benefit from including multiple traffic conditions of different areas; measuring driving behavior mainly by CO2 emissions; and examining how the usage of App make difference to individual behavior changing.
 The present study provides evidence that App usage has the potential to positively influence drivers’ driving behavior and their CO2 emissions.
 The fındings have implications for future environmental protection projects and can assist public officials and IT engineers to develop apps that can help achieve the goal of energy conservation and emission reduction and promote sustainable development.

-在本实验中，我们的APP具有提醒、警告、打开app签到领金币等等的激励措施，按理论来说，使用他们的签到次数、领金币多少来表示用户的使用积极性是没有问题的。

-大概是过程中发现什么东西（要把那个显著性表放上去吗？），我们的实验进行到哪一步（这个地方倒可以介绍一下数据特征吧），future work还有哪些？

 References

 Alessandrini, A., Cattivera, A., Filippi, F., and Ortenzi, F. 2012.
 "Driving Style Influence on Car Co2 Emissions," 2012 international emission inventory conference.